 The Neopost Postal Secure Device (PSD) is a module embedded within the Alpha, Delta and Omega postal franking machines.
-Integrated within the PSD is a cryptographic sub function and postal services sub function.
+Integrated within the PSD are a cryptographic sub function and postal services sub function.

 The postal services relate to the ultimate objective of the PSD which is to store postage credit belonging to a customer until it is needed by the indicium dispensing system of the franking machine.
-The indicia are dispensed in the form of an image containing digitally signed data.
+The indicia are dispensed in the form of a digitally signed image.
 This image is a unique bit pattern that can be determined to have originated from a particular PSD at a particular point in time.